CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-09-07-why-you-are-failing.md

 My conversation with one of my mastermind members got me thinking why he and other think I"m a guru of Internet Marketing.
 I simply think it is because I actually create products.
 So many people simply don"t do anything at all.
 Period.
 I think I can be successful so I do something and make corrections as I go.
 Ready, Fire, Aim.
 Some people are scared of failing.
 Do it a few times and you get over it.
 I did.

 Then I thought of a recent email my girlfriend Nan forwarded to me from Marlon, a successful Internet Marketer.
-I think it clearly reflects why some people are failing.</p>
+I think it clearly reflects why some people are failing.
 >But dominantly, I'm a producer and a promoter of products.<br />
 My job in life is to come up with new products that create<br />
 value for my customers and to promote them to the best of<br />